Marsdolphin/ZBBB_CustomScenery/README.md

 # ZBBB_CustomScenery
-A in progress custom scenery for ZBBB Beijing XiJiao
+An in progress custom scenery for ZBBB Beijing XiJiao Beijing XiJiao does not have a ICAO code so it will be assigned as BJS, a acronym for Beijing.